kibook/S1000D-XSL-Stylesheets/s1kd2pdf.README.md

 generated.hierarchical.toc.indent
 The indentation of each level of the hierarchical table of contents.

+header.show.security
+Whether to show the security statement in the header.

 hide.empty.proced.rqmts
 Hide the preliminary requirements section of a procedural data module if all the standard tables are empty.